-Mammals that can be found in this ecoregion include moose, woodland caribou (for which there is important winter range in the Athabasca Plain), barren-ground caribou, black bear, Canadian lynx, wolf, beaver, snowshoe hare, otter, marten, and other mammals in the weasel family.
+Mammals that can be found in this ecoregion include moose, woodland caribou (for which there is an important winter range in the Athabasca Plain), barren-ground caribou, black bear, Canadian lynx, wolf, beaver, snowshoe hare, otter, marten, and other mammals in the weasel family.

-The number of breeding bird species, and species strongly dependent on boreal forest, in this ecoregion and adjacent ecoregions to the west is the highest in the entire Canadian boreal zone.
+The number of breeding bird species, and species strongly dependent on the boreal forest, in this ecoregion and adjacent ecoregions to the west, is the highest in the entire Canadian boreal zone.
 Non-forest communities, including lakes, open wetlands, and the Athabasca Sand Dunes mentioned above, contribute substantially to the biodiversity of this ecoregion.

 This ecoregion has 9% of its area protected.
-Most of the region is wildland, with 88% of natural habitat remaining outside protected areas.
+Most of the region is wildland, with 88% of the natural habitat remaining outside protected areas.
 Threats include rapidly expanding logging, mineral exploration, mining, acid deposition related to mining and oil and gas activity, and flooding from hydroelectric development.

-Priority conservation actions for the next decade are to: 1) protect remaining intact blocks of natural vegetation, roadless areas, and undeveloped rivers and lakes; 2) greatly increase federal and provincial designation of conservation lands; and 3) improve management of existing conservation lands, especially with respect to fire and carnivores (wolves, bears, lynx, weasel family).
+Priority conservation actions for the next decade are to 1) protect remaining intact blocks of natural vegetation, roadless areas, and undeveloped rivers and lakes; 2) greatly increase federal and provincial designation of conservation lands; and 3) improve management of existing conservation lands, especially with respect to fire and carnivores (wolves, bears, lynx, weasel family).

 1. Ricketts, T.H. et al. 1999.
 Terrestrial Ecoregions of North America: A Conservation Assessment.
 Island Press, Washington, D.C.